(…and other stuff to think about when buying a helmet)

 There’s always new features being added to helmets which all help with safety.
 Here’s a few to look out for…

 Stands for Emergency Quick Release System – basically a helmet with a couple of tabs at the bottom that paramedics can pull to extract the cheek pads safely and without disturbing your neck after an accident.
-Get a helmet with these if you can – esp if you take your bike on the track.
+Get a helmet with these if you can – esp if you take your bike on the track or dirt.

-Quite a few helmets are designed with really wide shields to give you better peripheral vision, so you don’t get caught out with cyclists and the like sneaking up on you.
+Quite a few helmets are designed with really wide faceshields to give you better peripheral vision, so you don’t get caught out with cyclists and the like sneaking up on you.

 Stands to reason you need a nice clear shield to keep your vision clear.
 But things like rain, cold or humid weather can cause your shield to fog up.
 Stick in a Pinlock anti-fog (preferably a Max Vision that covers all the shield) and your vision will stay clear in all but the most extreme circumstances.